 3. Keep the knees backside the toes as you sit down on the chair for just a few seconds.

-4. Contract the gluts and hamstrings to lift up out of the chair and begin carrying the legs.
+4. Contract the glutes and hamstrings to lift up out of the chair and begin carrying the legs.

-5. Fully extend the legs until you’re back to standing position.
+5. Fully extend the legs until you’re back to the standing position.

 6. Repeat this for 1-3 sets of 10-16 repeating.